benjbuch/octo_waffle/part_01-basic_interactions.md

     ##   mol * 6.022e23 * prefix_meaning[[prefix]]
     ##
     ## }
-    ## <bytecode: 0x7f981688d598>

-Most R functions are written in R and therefore no different from user-defined functions.
-Sometimes however, just reading this code can be rather enigmatic.
-Therefore, each function comes with an extensive built-in documentation within R. Here is how you get there.
+Most R functions (except for the primitve ones) are written in R and therefore no different from user-defined functions.

+### Checking the Documentation

+Sometimes, just reading a function’s code can be rather enigmatic.
+Therefore, all (all\!) of the built-in functions come with an extensive documentation.
+Here is how you get there.

 *If you know the command’s name,* the following approach will open the appropriate documentation.
 As an example, examine the help for the